 Meliha Doğuduyal grew up in a musical family in Istanbul surrounded by many artists and intellectuals.
 Her father, a music-theory and trombone teacher at the Istanbul Municipal Conservatory, was her first instructor.
 His primary instrument was trombone, played at the Istanbul Philharmonic Orchestra, but he also played various musical instruments, such as piano, violin and horn.
 There was always music in the house; every day with in their daily life.
 The young Meliha, therefore, had the great advantage of growing up in a thoroughly practical artistic atmosphere.

 Having a musical family paved the way for her to start playing piano at a very early age.
 She was only 3 years old when she began her first musical education with her father.
 At the age of 4 she was enrolled as a part time of student at the Istanbul Municipal Conservatory where she was trained as a concert pianist.
 Her first public performance was at the age of 7 and by 14 she was performing Bach concertos with local orchestras.
-Music became a way for her to express herself in those early years.

 In 1991, she went to the Netherlands and worked advanced composition with Theo Loevendie and attended master classes with Louis Andriessen and Gilius van Bergeijk at the Royal Conservatory of The Hague.
 Meanwhile, she followed jazz and free improvisation courses led by Arnold Dooyeweerd in the Bimhuis in Amsterdam.